Nonlocal Models in Biology and Life Sciences: Sources, Developments, and Applications: Emerging Trends, Future Directions, and Outlook

 \textit{Complex adaptive systems:} There is a growing interest in complex adaptive systems, and a new framework is being created to combine classical and quantum systems using ``emergent'' quantum theory in complex adaptive systems \cite{paperin2011, hubsch2023}.
 Some hidden variables in classical nonlocal models impact the outcomes of measurements and can reveal correlations that local, realistic theories cannot explain.
 Quantum mechanics, on the other hand, introduces nonlocality through phenomena such as entanglement, in which particles become correlated.
 Nonlocality is a fundamental property of quantum physics, although it may also be investigated in some classical systems.
-Interestingly, the complex adaptive system is directly relevant to Lotka-Volterra systems, and researchers argue that the emergent quantum theory of Lotka-Volterra dynamics is described by the emergent stationary Schrodinger equation.
+Interestingly, the complex adaptive system is directly relevant to Lotka-Volterra systems, and researchers argue that the emergent stationary Schrodinger equation describes the emergent quantum theory of Lotka-Volterra dynamics.

 \textit{Coarse-grained models and computations with equation-free models:} Coarse-grained models are simplified representations of complicated systems that average or combine small components to capture the essential aspects.
 These models involve constructing a hierarchy of models that explain the system at various degrees of detail.
 On the other hand, equation-free models are computational tools that allow for the study and simulation of complex systems without explicit knowledge of governing equations.
 These strategies are especially effective when the system dynamics are unclear or computationally costly.
 Equation-free models are used in a wide range of disciplines, including neurology, climate science, and materials research.
 Coarse-grained models and equation-free models are both effective tools for modelling and evaluating complex systems in situations when standard methodologies are unfeasible, according to \cite{gear2003}.
 They enable researchers to get insights into the emergent behaviour and dynamics of multiscale systems without having to study the microscopic processes in depth.